“Austin, what's wrong?”

 When you get comfortable, you can start combining channels and time slots!

 One of the worst things you can do when you run into burnout is bottle it up, but that tends to be our go to reaction.

 We see “hustle culture” everywhere we go, that 24/7 mindset of whoever works the most wins!
-If you’re not putting in ridiculous hours, you must be doing it wrong.
+If you're not putting in ridiculous hours working towards your side business ideas, you must be doing it wrong.

 The trap here is that success is the culmination of small efforts repeated daily.
 Truly successful people don't just put in the occasional weekend marathon.
 The real success stories come from people who show up every day and chip away.

 But when you're in the middle of chipping, you can feel like you aren't making progress.
 You second guess yourself, you become vulnerable.

 So when you see that post about hustling you think, ugh, I'm just not working hard enough.
 Look at so-and-so over there, they sent an email blast today or they just released a new mega-post, they're working harder than I am.
 I need to suck it up and keep going.

 You need to find someone to vent to — which leads to our other reason for bottling things up:

 We don't want to burden other people with our problems.

 We don't want to complain to our partners for the umpteenth time, we don't want to spend an hour of that catchup with an old friend dumping our problems on them…so we keep in inside.